Water fill slow

 Can low household water pressure cause slow fill on this model?

-Yes, the Amana NTW4516FW requires at least 20 PSI to fill properly.
-Check your home’s water pressure before replacing any parts.
+Absolutely.
+The Amana NTW4516FW needs at least 20 PSI to fill properly, so check your home’s water pressure before replacing any parts.

 Do I need a technician to replace the water inlet valve?